 Expedition 58/59 Crew

-In November 2018, Canadian Space Agency (CSA) astronaut David Saint-Jacques will depart for the International Space Station (ISS) alongside his Expedition 58/59 crewmates: Anne C. McClain and Oleg Kononenko.
-(Anne C. McClain replaced Serena M. Auñón-Chancellor in January 2018, a decision made by NASA.)
+On December 20, 2018, Canadian Space Agency (CSA) astronaut David Saint-Jacques will depart for the International Space Station (ISS) alongside his Expedition 58/59 crewmates: Anne C. McClain and Oleg Kononenko.

-When they reach the ISS, they will join their colleagues from Expedition 57/58: Nikolai Tikhonov, Nick Hague, and Aleksey Ovchinin (ISS commander).
+When they reach the ISS, they will join their colleagues from Expedition 57/58: Nick Hague and Aleksey Ovchinin (ISS commander).

 During the last two months of their mission, after the Expedition 57/58 crewmembers have left the Station, David and his crewmates will be joined by the crewmembers of Expedition 59/60: Shannon Walker, Andrey Babkin, and Oleg Skripochka.